timitaiwo/SQL-practice/README.md

 # SQL-practice
-Repository to keep track of SQL practice
+Repository to keep track of my SQL practice